hbanerjee74/VibeOps/02_Platform_Foundations.md

 - Medallion architecture: Landing (ADLS) → Bronze → Silver → Gold (OneLake)
 - Single Lakehouse per environment with folder-based medallion separation
-- Lakehouse and folders created by Terraform, schemas created by dbt at runtime
+- Lakehouse and landing folder created by Terraform.
-- Database schemas created lazily at runtime by dbt execution engine
 - Single dbt project spanning all layers
+  - Database schemas created lazily at runtime by dbt execution engine.
+Data platform MI has `CREATE SCHEMA` privileges.
+  - dbt Config Ownership: Service Central bootstraps baseline `profiles.yml` and `dbt_project.yml` into the tenant repo.
+From that point, the tenant repo owns and maintains these files.
+  - Secrets Handling: All dbt/warehouse secrets resolve at runtime from Key Vault (not committed to git).
+Non-secret settings are versioned in the tenant repo.
+  - Environment Isolation: Each environment (dev/test/prod) runs in a separate workspace; warehouses/catalogs are isolated per env.
+  - Elementary Storage: Elementary (OSS) is the data quality layer for dbt.
+Its package models materialize in an `elementary` schema within each workspace/environment.

 ### **Processing Patterns**